dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/custom-error-handling-and-error-logging-with-suave.md

 <img src="https://raw.githubusercontent.com/SuaveIO/resources/master/images/suave1.png" alt="Suave" class="two-third-width" />

 After working with Suave for more than a month now I can say that I find it very nice and intuitive.
 It is a well designed web framework which is easy to work with and allows rapid development if you know how it works.
 However, if you don't know how it works then you might struggle to get anything done at all.
 This is exactly what happened to me when I started adopting the framework in the beginning.
 The documentation is almost non existent and if you look for any advice on how to implement certain things then you are probably better off by browsing the [GitHub repository](https://github.com/SuaveIO/suave) directly.
-The lack of documentation is not a mistake, but rather a concious design decision which the Suave teams explains as following:
+The lack of documentation is not a mistake, but rather a concious design decision which the Suave team explains as following:

 > In suave, we have opted to write a lot of documentation inside the code; so just hover the function in your IDE or use an assembly browser to bring out the XML docs.

 Even though I found myself around I wish there would have been a little bit more documentation and more code examples which would have put me on the right track straight away.
-With this in mind I will try to cover proper error handling and error logging with Suave in this blog post.
+A common topic that everyone will have to think about is proper error handling and error logging in Suave.

 ## Hello World in Suave